DR. EPSTEIN’S COMPREHENSIVE Breast Augmentation Guide

 Conclusions

 Few medical devices have undergone the degree of scrutiny and scientific investigation to ensure safety that silicone breast implants have.
 Currently, there is overwhelming evidence supporting the safety of silicone breast implants.
 It is up to the patient to decide if they want to keep, remove or replace their textured breast implants with a smooth device.
 If a patient chooses to have her breast implants removed, it is important to find a board-certified plastic surgeon with expertise in breast surgery.
-If a patient chooses to have implants removed, she should consider having the entire capsule removed, unless the posterior capsule is adherent to the chest wall, which may increase the risk of a collapsed lung.
+If a patient chooses to have implants removed, the performance of a capsulectomy should be discussed with her physician.
 In cases of ALCL or ruptured implants with thick calcified capsule, a total capsulectomy is recommended.

 Studies should continue to collect and analyze data from silicone gel implant patients.
 However, the current state reveals that there are numerous scientifically sound studies in the medical literature that do not demonstrate any connection between silicone breast implants and “breast implant illness.”

 The reader might feel that I am biased and presenting only information that absolves silicone gel filled implants from any connection to any disease process.
 However, I also have some “skin” in this game.
-My own daughter has textured silicone gel implants and she and I are both comfortable with this fact and see no reason to remove or exchange them at this time.
-She will undergo the recommended breast surveillance that all women with silicone breast implants undergo and knows to report to her doctor any changes in her breasts including unexplained swelling, a mass or other early sign of ALCL.
+My spouse and some of my daughters have silicone gel implants.
+We are all very comfortable with the long term safety profile of such devices.

 Prev Section: Breast Implant Associated – Anaplastic Large Cell Lymphoma (BIA – ALCL) »